fnareoh/DTW/src/frameDTW/README.md

 In the dynamic programming matrix a block is defined by a run in Q of lenght height and a run of T of length width.
-The integer k is a threshold for the DTW distance.
 The border of a block is computed in O(height + width) time.

 ## Usage: